Your education isn’t about limitations; it’s about possibilities. Let us support you.

 The Middle College program allows high school juniors and seniors to complete their last two years of schooling at MVC, to earn both their high school diploma and an associate degree or certificate.

-Monty's Market is an on-campus food pantry that assists any currently enrolled MVC student who may be experiencing hardship or food insecurity.
-From free meals to basic necessities to nutritional programming, Monty's Market seeks to fulfill students' basic needs.
+Monty's Market is an on-campus food pantry open to enrolled MVC students who may be experiencing hardship or food insecurity.
+From free meals to basic necessities to nutritional programming, Monty's Market helps fulfill students' basic needs.

 The MVC Promise provides free or reduced tuition to assist first-year students with the cost of college.
 Additional support for each cohort includes tailored support services to ensure each student's academic success.

-Puente removes barriers to higher education by empowering its members to develop leadership skills, awareness, cultural pride and identity.
-With career guidance and academic rigor, students more easily transfer to a four-year college or university program.
+Puente removes barriers to higher education by empowering students to develop leadership skills, awareness, cultural pride and identity.
+With career guidance and academic rigor, students more easily transfer to university programs.

-The African/African American/Black community is rich in history, empowerment and possibilities… the kind that need to be explored and elevated.
+The African/African American/Black community is rich in history, empowerment and possibilities.
 Umoja exists to foster community, positive self-identity and encourage proud interaction.

 The MVC campus is a safe space dedicated to learning first and foremost — you have the right to an education, without threat or fear, and may qualify for financial aid as part of the the California Dream Act if you meet the criteria.